 Overview

-Upon conclusion of the fellowship, candidates will be prepared to meet the requirements and demands of an academic otolaryngology position.
+At the conclusion of the fellowship, candidates will be prepared to succeed in a complex pediatric otolaryngology practice and meet the demands of an academic otolaryngology position.

 Goals and Objectives